aksaeri/scaleuptoolkit/index.md

 # READI Research

-READI (formerly [EAARC](https://www.eaarc.org/)) is a group of volunteers who conduct research and provide evidence-informed, rigorous and implementable recommendations for practitioners working in EA cause areas.
+The Rapid Effective Action Development Initiative (READI) (formerly [EAARC](https://www.eaarc.org/)) is a group of volunteers who conduct research and provide evidence-informed, rigorous and implementable recommendations for practitioners working in EA cause areas.

 ## Survey of COVID-19 Responses to Understand Behaviour (SCRUB)